Vietnam veteran: Chinese veterans

 The People's Republic of China deployed the most foreign troops to assist North Vietnam, with nearly 320,000 troops of the People's Liberation Army.
 The logistical support provided by China allowed for continuous operations and guerrilla warfare tactics used by the North Vietnamese forces, regardless of American-led attempts to stop the flow of resources down the "Ho Chi Minh trail" to South Vietnam (Republic of Vietnam).
 American forces were unable to retaliate against Chinese targets, as it was believed that by doing so, America would escalate the already strained effects of the Cold War, and believed it would invite retaliation by the Soviet Union.

 USSR veterans

 The Soviet Union deployed roughly 4,500 soldiers, technicians, and pilots to Vietnam, surreptitiously, to help turn the war in favor of the North.
-Whilst their presence was never acknowledged by the USSR or any of her successor nations, Soviet involvement was an open secret.
+Whilst their presence was never acknowledged by the USSR or any of its successor nations, Soviet involvement was an open secret.
 The Soviet Union's policy on the units deployed was to label them "military consultants."
 This deployment resulted in the development of the North Vietnamese air force, then it was formed against the United States' involvement in the war.
 From 1975 to 2002, forty-four Soviet servicemen were killed in Vietnam, mainly in aviation accidents.
 The military collaboration at Cam Ranh Base was continued by the later government of Russia until 2002.